8 Tips on Overcoming Speaking Anxiety in Meetings and Presentations

 What to do if I Lose My Train of Thought When Speaking?

 Anxiety takes up a lot of mental space and can be mentally exhausting.
 So when we arrive at the situation that's causing the anxiety, we're often so overloaded with thoughts and nerves that we experience 'brain fog' - an active stress response from our body.
-This brain fog can mean forgetting what we want to say, any points we wanted to make or what we're even doing at that moment.
+This brain fog can mean forgetting what we want to say, any points we want to make or what we're even doing at that moment.

 If you experience brain fog during a meeting or presentation, an effective way to combat it on the spot is to stop talking, take a deep breath and try to calm down your breathing.
 Yes, your audience might be staring at you, but in no time you'll be back on your feet with thoughts that you wanted to say.